By Nanci Dixon

 Americans with Disabilities Act

 The Americans with Disabilities Act was passed in 1990 to give people with disabilities the opportunity to access places that were formerly inaccessible and denied to them.
 It broadens the 1964 Civil Rights Act to be specific about those with disabilities and providing access.
 ADA sites may have concrete pads, easy access to ADA-compliant restrooms, adjacent to parking, fire pits that are reachable and manageable slopes.
-For in-depth information on trails, campgrounds, beaches and viewing areas available for government requirements for ADA, click here.
+For in-depth information on trails, campgrounds, beaches and viewing areas available for government requirements for ADA, click here (pdf booklet).

 Policies for camping in an ADA site vary